OuhscBbmc/data-science-practices-1/ch-style-guide.md

 ggplot2
 ------------------------------------
 The expressiveness of [ggplot2](https://ggplot2.tidyverse.org/) allows someone to quickly develop precise scientific graphics.
 One graph can be specified in many equivalent styles, which increases the opportunity for confusion.
-We formalized much of this style while writing a [textbook for introductory statistics](https://github.com/OuhscBbmc/DeSheaToothakerIntroStats/blob/master/thumbnails/thumbnails.md); the 200+ graphs and their code is publically available.
+We formalized much of this style while writing a [textbook for introductory statistics](https://github.com/OuhscBbmc/DeSheaToothakerIntroStats/blob/master/thumbnails/thumbnails.md) (@deshea); the 200+ graphs and their code is publically available.

 ### Order of commands